 - QA formally integrated both as project tasks and as steps in user story-based development.
 Team members take responsibility for QA at the same time they take on a task.

-- Individual team members responsible for asking product owners open-ended questions as needed to fill out their understanding of both the user story and its outcomes from a technical and user point of view.
+- Individual team members are responsible for asking product owners open-ended questions as needed to fill out their understanding of both the user story and its outcomes from a technical and user point of view.

 - Team members able and empowered to communicate in real-time without barriers to assure there are no delays from intermediaries or communication loops.

-- Teams who have had the opportunity to talk to each other and build trust with informal interaction and team building exercises.
+- Teams who have had the opportunity to talk to each other and build trust with informal interaction and team-building exercises.
 In the best case, these happen at the beginning of a project, but they can also occur at any time throughout, especially in longer projects or with dedicated teams.

 - Shared technical resources (repositories, automated processes, scripts, tools, etc.) so that everyone is on the same page and aware of how best to use the resources available.
 Variation from standards can create blind spots and lower trust across the team.

 In the case of outsourced teams who are remotely connected to the rest of the project team, it is particularly important that the remote team is experienced with integrated QA (they have the processes and procedures down at a level that allows them to modify individual elements to match selected approaches without loss of fidelity in the QA process), and has no communication barriers.
 However it is accomplished, it is particularly important that the majority of working hours overlap between teams and team members.
-If part of the team is on a separate day segment without significant overlap, communication, productivity and quality will suffer greatly.
+If part of the team is on a separate day segment without significant overlap, communication, productivity, and quality will suffer greatly.

 Where is QA in your organization?
 Have you moved or are you moving to a flatter, DevOps type implementation?
 How do you organize your software development teams?
 What do you look for when you consider an outsourcing vendor for a remote team?
 Can they integrate successfully and bring experienced team members to the table who can take responsibility for their role in QA as well as other tasks in a DevOps implementation?